Tiiatcha/wp_tutorials_bricks_layouts_site/README.md

 I have now seperated this out into several other files which are included with the functions.php file using the "require_once" command.

+The file structure in this repository represents the bricks-child theme folder and is where all this content belongs.

 Below is an example of what that might look like:

 ```php